arthurprioli/arthurprioli/README.md

 ### Hello there!
 I'm Arthur Menezes 👋

 🕮 Computer Science Student at PUC-Rio <br>
-🌱 I’m currently learning Data Structures and Algorithms in C
+🌱 I’m currently learning SPARQL and RDFs
+🔭 I’m currently working on QuemN@PUC a project from BioBD - PUC-Rio

 ##